Transaero: Safety

 In its 25-year history, Transaero never had an accident resulting in loss of life or a hull loss.
 In 2014, JACDEC ranked Transaero as the 17th safest airline in the world and the safest airline in Russia.

 Corporate affairs

 Its head office was in Saint Petersburg.

 As of 2009, its head office was on the property of Domodedovo International Airport in Domodedovo, Moscow Oblast.

 Management

 Transaero was owned primarily by Aleksandr Pleshakov and his wife Olga Pleshakova, who was the CEO of the airline for most of its existence.
 Aleksandr's mother Tatiana Anodina has been the head of the Interstate Aviation Committee, the aviation oversight body in CIS, since 1991.
 Aleksandr's father is Piotr Pleshakov - a Soviet military engineer, who was the Soviet Union's Minister of Radioelectronic Industry from 1974 until 1987.
 There was press speculation regarding Anodina's conflict of interest in certifying aircraft with respect to Transaero's market position.
+Alexey Vasilyevich Belokopyt was appointed head of the company starting in October 2017.